 How are they related?

-There is a clear relationship between IA design and website navigation, relationship that was also mentioned before.
+There is a clear relationship between IA design and website navigation, the relationship that was also mentioned before.
 To design a project beautifully from the very beginning, information architects must invest their resources in the IA design process.

 Without setting a clear scope for the entire project, Information Architecture cannot be properly defined.
 The relationship between website navigation and IA becomes clearer when designing a website from scratch and comparing this site with one that has no Information Architecture.
-Such websites are ineffective and very difficult to browse on.
+Such websites are ineffective and very difficult to browse.

-Making an IA design for a website that has already been developed is costly and time consuming.
+Making an IA design for a website that has already been developed is costly and time-consuming.